 Page

 Schedule of Expenditures of Federal Awards 1

 Notes to Schedule of Expenditures of Federal Awards 2

-Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 4
+Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 4

-Independent Auditors' Report on Compliance with Requirements Applicable to Each Major Program, Internal Control over Compliance in Accordance with OMB Circular A-133 and the Schedule of Expenditures of Federal Awards 6
+Independent Auditor's Report on Compliance with Requirements That Could Have a Direct and Material Effect on Each Major Program and on Internal Control over Compliance in Accordance with OMB Circular A-133 and the Schedule of Expenditures of Federal Awards 6

 Schedule of Findings and Questioned Costs 9

 Summary Schedule of Prior Audit Findings 10

-LONG ISLAND CARES, INC. SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED DECEMBER 31, 2009
+LONG ISLAND CARES, INC. SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED DECEMBER 31, 2011

-FEDERAL GRANTOR/ PASS-THROUGH GRANTOR/ PROGRAM TITLE CFDA# PASS-THROUGH ENTITY IDENTIFYING NUMBER FE OTAL DERAL NDITURES Major Programs: U.S. Department of Agriculture through State of New York Office of General Services: Emergency Food Assistance Cluster: The Emergency Food Assistance Program (Food Commodities) 10.569 Unavailable \$ 1,485,436 The Emergency Food Assistance Program (Administrative Cost) 10.568 Unavailabe 192,349 U.S. Department of Agriculture through New York State Department of Health: The Hunger Prevention Nutrition Assistance Program (HPNAP) 93.558 C-021257 643,619 Total Major Programs 2,321,404 Non-Major Programs: U.S. Department of Homeland Security The Emergency Food and Shelter National Board Program 97.024 N/A 96,136 Total Non-Major Programs 96,136 Total Federal Expenditures \$ 2,417,540
+FEDERAL GRANTOR/ PASS-THROUGH GRANTOR/ CLUSTER TITLE/PROGRAM TITLE CFDA# F TOTAL FEDERAL EXPENDITURES U.S. Department of Agriculture: Passed-through New York State Office of Gene ral Services: Emergency Food Assistance Cluster: The Emergency Food Assistance Program (Food Commodities) The Emergency Food Assistance Program (Administrative Cost) 10.569 10.568 \$ 3,578,053 189,882 Passed-through New York State Department of Health: Child and Adult Care Food Program 10.558 34,638 Summer Food Service Program 10.559 6,219 Total U.S. Department of Agriculture 3,808,792 U.S. Department of Homeland Security: The Emergency Food and Shelter National Board Program 97.024 7,379 Total U.S. Department of Homeland Secur rity 7,379 Total Federal Expenditures \$ 3,816,171